 Level: individual saying the target sound in isolation, e.g. “r”, then moving on to saying it in words “red,” then phrases “red boat,” then sentences “I see a red boat,” then in multiple sentences or in a conversation.

-Position: individual saying the target sound first in the beginning of the word, e.g. “red,” then at the end of the word, e.g. “car,” then in the middle of the word, e.g. “carry.”
+Position: individual saying the target sound first at the beginning of the word, e.g. “red,” then at the end of the word, e.g. “car,” then in the middle of the word, e.g. “carry.”

-Monitor: individual determining whether they said the target sound correctly or incorrectly, or whether someone else said the target sound correctly or incorrectly.
+Monitor: individual determines whether they said the target sound correctly or incorrectly, or whether someone else said the target sound correctly or incorrectly.

 If an individual has definitely been diagnosed with a phonological disorder, treatment will be more linguistically-based and focused on eliminating the phonological process.
 Rather than one sound being targeted, a few sounds may be targeted.
 This is because it has been determined that the speech sound errors are being made not due to motor error, but rather due to phonological process.